efe-osa/frontend-test/README.md

 ### Submission
-Once you're done with your assessment, push your submission to a Github repo, and send an email (`subject=Frontend Engineer Assessment Submission`) to [bayo@reliancehmo.com](), with a link to the github repo containing your submission.
+Once you're done with your assessment, push your submission to a github repo, head over to [this link](rel.hm/jpx5o) and provide your submission url.
 You can also include any of information you think we need to know in the email (Interesting stuff you did, constraints, suggestions etc.).

 Best of luck! :v: